About

-During lockdown I’ve been spending more time on social media and I have noticed that some businesses are leaving themselves open to paying unexpected charges and putting themselves at risk of fines.
-I am not an expert in law (Legal Disclaimer!), but I have put together a guide to help you with links so you can research in more depth.
+During lockdown I’ve been spending more time on social media and I have noticed that some businesses are leaving themselves open to paying unexpected charges, and putting themselves at risk of fines.
+I am not an expert in law (Legal Disclaimer!), but I have put together this witches guide to not losing money, to help you with links so you can research in more depth.
 Ultimately only a court can decide what is legal or not, the aim of this guide is to keep you and your customers safe.

 If you sell products or services online, be it from your own website, through Etsy or via direct messaging (DM) through Instagram there are rules you must follow by law.
 Most of the regulations included here are more about protecting people and keeping them safe, ‘An ye harm none’, if you will.